Health Information

 **Refer to Health Related Enrollment Forms to the left for printable forms.

-If your child takes medication either Over the Counter(Tylenol, Motrin, Benadryl, etc.) or prescription medication please fill out the form applicable to your child.
+If your child takes medication either Over the Counter(Tylenol, Motrin, Benadryl, etc.) or Prescription medication please fill out the form applicable to your child.
 See left side panel for forms.

 • Vomiting